ZacharyRE/MCM-B-2025/Justification and Assumption.md

 **Assumption 1**: The daily number of tourists remains constant during peak seasons.

+**Justification 1**: This assumption is supported by the scheduling of cruise ships and pre-booked accommodations in Juneau, which cap daily tourist numbers.
+Historical data show consistent visitor peaks during the summer months.

+**Assumption 2**: Spending per head is uniform for a particular category of tourist.

-**Justification 2**: This assumption is based on historical data from Juneau and the Great Barrier Reef, which show steady daily tourist arrivals during high seasons due to pre-booked cruise schedules and accommodation limits.
+**Justification 2**: This assumption is supported by the scheduling of cruise ships and pre-booked accommodations in Juneau, which cap daily tourist numbers.
+Historical data show consistent visitor peaks during the summer months.

-**Assumption 2**: